 No Contact Info Provided

-This is a well designed development with a very attractive site layout incorporating well positioned residents open space at Lehaun Court, Dorville Park and a children’ s play area.
+This is a well designed development with a very attractive site layout incorporating well positioned residents open space at Domville Square and a children’ s play area.
 Domville Park features private rear gardens.

 The development contains a fine mix of house types, 41 of which are three bedroom two storey houses and 39 are three storey four bedroom houses.
 There is a mixtures of semi-detached, end houses and mid terrace house spread over the seven house plan types.